 No one is ever ready emotionally for the death of a spouse.
 But you can prepare financially for the decision-making and reduced income you may someday face.

-“While older widows and widowers may not be burdened with similar concerns about their children’s financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?,” says Cynthia Hutchins, director of financial gerontology, Bank of America.
-This can be particularly worrying for those who’ve gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.
+While older widows and widowers may not be burdened with similar concerns about their children’s financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?” says Cynthia Hutchins, director of Financial Gerontology at Bank of America.
+This can be particularly worrisome for those who’ve gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.

 “Older widows and widowers often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?”

 Solo decision-making can be even more daunting when you have dependents at home.
 Research suggests that any financial decision that isn’t time-sensitive should be put off until you’re feeling less emotionally vulnerable.

 Erin recalls that the day-to-day financial pressures were so great that she told her advisor she might cut back on what she was setting aside for retirement.
 “And he advised me not to — that retirement needed to be one of my first priorities so I could take care of myself in the future,” she says.

 Salvino made Erin’s long-term financial health a focus.
 “Given that she was young, continuing to contribute to her retirement plan was important,” he says.
 “She had many years ahead of her to save and let the compounding effect of wealth work in her favor.
 You can always borrow for your children’s education, but you can’t borrow for your retirement.”

-Gaining financial confidence can help sustain you through a difficult time.
+“They’re forced to jump into complex financial matters from the start of their journey and adjust to making financial decisions alone,” says Lisa Margeson, managing director, Retirement Research & Insights, Bank of America.
+Those changes could lead to greater financial confidence, which can help sustain you through a difficult time.
 Erin’s private wealth team helped her stay true to her and her husband’s core priorities, she says.
 “They helped me see myself financially in a bigger picture than I could see myself.
 It’s been those discussions that have helped me the most.”